 The contingent valuation scenario must be (as) short (as possible), realistic, and simple.
-The components of a contingent valuation scenario include a description of the resource or policy context, a description of the policy or proposed change in resource allocation that will be valued, a payment vehicle, and a policy implementation rule.
-The description of the resource or policy context must be done in a paragraph or two, while explicitly describing exactly what is being discussed.
+The components of a contingent valuation scenario include a description of the resource or policy context, a description of the policy or proposed change in resource allocation that will be valued, a payment vehicle and a policy implementation rule.
+The description of the resource or policy context must be done in a paragraph or two while explicitly describing exactly what is being discussed.

 The description of the proposed policy should make explicit exactly what is being valued.
-Instead of phrases such as 'will improve drinking water' use phrases such as 'will improve tap water so that it tastes as good as bottled water and you will never get sick from it'.
+Instead of phrases like "will improve drinking water" use phrases like "will improve tap water so that it tastes as good as bottled water and you will never get sick from it."
 A concrete scenario allows each respondent to understand what, exactly, they are paying for.
 It also allows you to add different versions to your scenario.
 Each version can become an independent variable in your model of willingness to pay.
-Another version in the drinking water example could be constructed from the phrase 'will improve tap water so that it tastes as good as bottled water and you will not get sick more than one day a year from it'.
-Now you have a SICK variable equal to zero and one, depending on which survey version the respondent received.1 hunting licenses, and contributions or donations to special funds.
+Another version in the drinking water example could be constructed from the phrase "will improve tap water so that it tastes as good as bottled water and you will not get sick more than one day a year from it."
+Now you have a SICK variable equal to zero and one depending on which survey version the respondent received.

+Respondents must have a way of paying for the change in resource allocation.
+In contingent valuation jargon this is the "payment vehicle."
+Typical payment vehicles include increases in water and/or utility bills, increases in state and/or federal taxes, increases in prices of related goods, fishing and hunting licenses, and contributions or donations to special funds.
 You must concern yourself with whether the payment vehicle is realistic, believable, and neutral.
 A local drinking water issue will not likely be financed with an increase in federal taxes or voluntary contributions.
 You should first consider whether an increase in the local water bill is realistic.
 In another example, a policy to limit the number of trawlers scraping the bottom of the local sound will not likely increase the market price of fish.
 Try using an increase in state taxes to fund enforcement.
 Some payment vehicles are natural.
 If you are analyzing the benefits and costs of a red drum fishery management plan, a special red drum stamp that allows the catch of one (two, etc.) drum per trip might work.
 An example of a payment vehicle that may not be neutral is higher personal income taxes during a taxpayer revolt.